Blackstone drives India private equity shift from home to office

-MUMBAI Blackstone Group LP(BX.N) is driving the migration of private equity money into India's commercial real estate after the global financial crisis cooled the country's once-ardent residential segment and the number of unsold new homes surged.
+MUMBAI, Feb 28 Blackstone Group LP is driving the migration of private equity money into India's commercial real estate after the global financial crisis cooled the country's once-ardent residential segment and the number of unsold new homes surged.

 "We waited till valuations got a bit softer and more attractive.
 And now, we are going aggressive," Akhil Gupta, chairman of Blackstone India, said in an interview.
 "We have done a few large deals, and are looking to infuse more capital."